arcolife/scholarec/README.md

 **Usage**

-To use the module in a Python script, simply import:
+* To use the module in a Python script, simply import:

 import scholarec

-To see if the scripts runs without error
+* To see if the scripts runs without error

 $ ./tests/run-tests.sh

 $ ./tests/test.py

+* To check a sample run output, open log/sample_run.txt

-To go for a sample run (Later, have a look at the following script to see how the module works.)
+* To go for a sample run (Later, have a look at the following script to see how the module works.)

 $ ./tests/query_parse